inesp/inesp.github.io/_posts/2026-09-09-api-resilience-slow-vs-dead.md

 With blocking requests, we eventually run out of workers, with non-blocking requests, we eventually run out of file descriptors.
 Or it could also be memory or DB connections or something else.
 Either way, at that point **no _new_ tasks can be executed**, no extra work can be done and the old workers/threads/processes are stuck waiting.

 In blocking mode, new requests are stuck in a queue waiting for a free worker.
-In non-blocking, they are immediately rejected, because the file-descriptor limit is a hard limit.
+In non-blocking, they are immediately rejected, because the OS simply refuses to open one more connection.

 But, we are now in the situation, where our app can't execute new code, code that has nothing to do with API calling.